coffiesteve000/Program-1/README.md

 Log Sheet

 ## Description
-Program to serve as log sheet for business
+Program to serve as log sheet for business.
-GUI is connected to a database to store all user inputs User inputs are customer details
+GUI is connected to a database to store all user inputs.
+User inputs are customer details.
-Data from database is fetched and displaed in UI
+Data from database is fetched and displaed in UI.

 ## Language
 Python3